 The Ecoline liquid watercolours are my [current] favourite liquid watercolours.
 They have tons of gorgeous colours, but a good starting point from which you can mix almost anything is: yellow, magenta/red, and cyan/blue.

 For the galaxy paintings, you also need a black.
 In class, we used the Ecoline black, but there is an abundance of good black inks out there.
 They are so ubiquitous that you can get away with buying a cheaper black ink/liquid watercolour if you want.

 We used Legion Stonehenge watercolour paper in class.
 It is a very nice paper and one I often use professionally, though you could also get away with a paper that is a step or two down from this brand.
 However, please do not get the cheapest paper.
 That thin stuff on the bottom shelf will not absorb the water or paint—it just sits on the top and makes a muddy puddle.
 Ideally, get a paper that is 100% cotton.
 It absorbs and holds the paint beautifully.
-It is also helpful to know that watercolour paper tends to come in 2 varieties: cold-press (textured) and hot-press (smooth).
+It is also helpful to know that watercolour paper comes in 2 varieties: cold-press (textured) and hot-press (smooth).
 We used cold-pressed in the workshop, but it's mostly a matter of personal taste.
 Textured paper just delights me more than smooth paper.